 Many collectors feel overwhelmed by the prospect of hanging new artwork.
-They worry that they won’t know where best to display the work in their home, or that they’ll make a mistake in hanging the work, and it won’t look as good in their home as it did on the website, or that it won’t fit in with the other work in their collection.
+They worry that they won’t know where best to display the work in their home, or that they’ll make a mistake in hanging the work, and it won’t look as good in their home as it did on the website or gallery, or that it won’t fit in with the other work in their collection.
 In this guide, I’m going to help you alleviate any of those feelings and give you tips that will help you hang artwork like a pro.

 Over the years, I’ve learned a lot about hanging artwork successfully.
 I have learned from experts in my industry, but even more through experience.
 I would like to share some tips and techniques I use that will make hanging artwork much simpler.